 I assume a linear Chevallier-Polarski-Linde parameterization to describe the evolution of the Dark Energy equation of state and compare the observational constraints obtained from various combinations of CMB experiments.

-Specifically, in Sec.~\ref{sec:results_1}, I first focus \textit{Planck-independent} combinations of CMB experiments analyzing the Atacama Cosmology Telescope and South Pole Telescope measurements of temperature, polarization, and lensing spectra at small scales, eventually combined with WMAP 9-year observations to include information at large angular scales.
+Specifically, in Sec.~\ref{sec:results_1}, I first focus \textit{Planck-independent} combinations of CMB experiments analyzing the latest Atacama Cosmology Telescope and South Pole Telescope measurements of temperature, polarization, and lensing spectra at small scales, eventually combined with WMAP 9-year observations to include information at large angular scales.
 My analysis reveals that CMB experiments other than Planck tend to \textit{reduce} the preference for evolving Dark Energy.
 This conclusion is evident from the numerical results on the dark energy parameters $w_0$ and $w_a$ summarized in Tab.~\ref{tab:results}, as well as from Fig.~\ref{fig:1}, which shows the marginalized probability contours at 68\% and 95\% confidence levels in the $w_0$-$w_a$ plane.
 As seen in Fig.~\ref{fig:1} and Tab.~\ref{tab:results}, when the Atacama Cosmology Telescope temperature, polarization, and lensing data (either alone or combined with WMAP 9-year observations) are used alongside DESI BAO and supernova measurements, they achieve a constraining power comparable to that of Planck.
 However, the preference for Dynamical Dark Energy is significantly reduced when focusing on the combination involving ACT(+WMAP), DESI BAO, and Pantheon-plus supernovae.
-In this case, the cosmological constant falls within the 95\% confidence level contours.
+In this case, the cosmological constant falls close to the 95\% confidence level contours.
 A preference for Dynamical Dark Energy reemerges when Pantheon-plus is replaced with DESy5 supernova data, though it remains less pronounced compared to results based on Planck CMB measurements.
 This reduction in the preference for evolving Dark Energy is confirmed when comparing the improvement in the fit over $\Lambda$CDM.
 This information is detailed in the last column of Tab.~\ref{tab:results}, where I report the best-fit $\Delta\chi^2 = \chi^2_{\text{CPL}} - \chi^2_{\Lambda\text{CDM}}$ for each combination of datasets analyzed in my work.
 The improvement in the fit is always reduced in ACT-based results compared to those based on Planck data.
 The interpretation of the results becomes somewhat more challenging when extending the analysis to the SPT data.
 In this case, the larger uncertainties obtained in inferring cosmological parameters present both a challenge and a concern, introducing significant correlations among the dark energy parameters $w_0$ and $w_a$ and other crucial parameters characterizing the late time dynamics such as $H_0$ and $\Omega_m$, see also Fig.~\ref{fig:4} and Fig.~\ref{fig:5} in \hyperref[appendix:A]{Appendix A}.
-Having that said, as seen from Fig.~\ref{fig:1}, the preference for Dynamical Dark Energy is essentially lost, regardless of the SN datasets used in the analysis.
-This is also reflected in the modest improvement in $\Delta\chi^2$.
+That said, as seen in Fig.~\ref{fig:1}, the preference for Dynamical Dark Energy is essentially lost when SPT is combined with Pantheon-plus SN and is significancy reduced for combinations involving DESy5.
+This is also reflected in the behavior of $\Delta\chi^2$.